-To help manage the complexity of the Murray–Lower Darling Water Resource Plan Area (WRPA), the Murray–Lower Darling Long Term Water Plan (LTWP) has been divided into 37 planning units (PUs).
+To help manage the complexity of the Murray–Lower Darling Water Resource Plan Area, the Murray–Lower Darling Long-Term Water Plan (LTWP) has been divided into 37 planning units (PUs).
 Planning units delineate areas with a unique set of mechanisms for managing water for environmental outcomes.
-Planning units (PUs) are classified as either: a) regulated (or which can be affected by regulated water); or b) unregulated.
+Planning units (PUs) are classified as either: a) regulated (or which can be affected by regulated water), or b) unregulated.

-This document, which forms Part B of the LTWP, provides the following local-scale information for each planning unit.
+This document forms Part B of the LTWP and provides local-scale information for each planning unit including:

 - The location of priority environmental assets as identified through LTWP development.